drhsqlite/fossil-mirror/www/hooks.md

      the meaning of which depends on the hook type.
 The auxiliary filename might be an empty string.
 Take care to use appropriate quoting!

+## Disabled Hooks

+  *  Hooks with type "disabled" never run.
+They are a place-holder for scripts that might be converted to some other hook-type later.
+     For example, the command "fossil hook edit --type disabled ID" can be used to temporarily disable the hook named ID, and then "fossil hook edit --type after-receive ID" can be used to reenable it later.

 ## After-Receive Hooks